catswe/KANditioned/README.md

 ### TODO:
 - Add installation pip package and figures showing the visualize interp tensor as well as the example
+- Update with appropriate EMA for min and max
 - Add baselines comparing ReLU-based spline, B-spline, and MLP with same number of parameters
 - Add ReLU spline figure
 - Add gifs or videos showing the training process with and without reparameterization